rtfmp/rtfmp.github.io/_posts/2015-05-19-missing-datastore.md

     esxcfg-mpath  -l | grep -i naa.ID
     esxcli storage nmp device list | grep -i  naa.ID

+If it is important to have grep ignore case because the SAN guy gave NAA ID with upper case letters whereas ESXi detects them with lower case.
+I lost close to an hour because I was unaware of this.

 If you don't see the LUN, we need to talk to the SAN admin.
 But if we do see the LUN, what happens to the datastore?
 Maybe there isn't a valid VMFS partition on the LUN.
 To check that run

     fdisk -l /vmfs/devices/disks/naa.ID or